dbosak01/libr/README.md

 when comparing tibbles, as tibbles often have many attributes assigned by `dplyr` functions.

-It can be advantageous to have a comparison operator that does not give errors when encountering a NULL or NA value.
-Note that this behavior can also mask problems with your code.
+While it can be advantageous to have a comparison operator that does not give errors when encountering a NULL or NA value, note that this behavior can also mask problems with your code.
 Therefore, use the `%eq%` operator with care.